malaikareid/sql-data-warehouse-project/README.md

 # Data Warehouse and Analytics Project
 Welcome to the **Data Warehouse and Analytics Project** repository!
 This project demonstrates a comprehensice data warehousing and anlytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project highlights industry practiv=ces in data engineering and analytics.
+Designed as a portfolio project highlights industry practices in data engineering and analytics.
 ---
 ## 🏗️ Data Architecture